The Best Pickles

 I got this recipe from a friend, and later I also found it in the Mennonite Country Style Recipes cookbook.

-So if your garden is producing an excess of cucumbers this summer, wash and slice those cukes and add the garlic and dill; then pour in the liquid and you’re all set.
+So, if your garden is producing an excess of cucumbers this summer, you know what to do.
+Wash and slice those cukes, add the garlic and dill; then pour in the liquid and you’re all set.

 This recipe makes enough brine for 6-8 pint.